 Pick-up in the afternoon on the first day and drop-off in the morning on the last day (specific timings depend on the vehicle – see here).
 To extend your stay by adding more nights, please specify in your enquiry.

-Fort William (2 Nights) Isle of Skye (2 Nights) Loch Ness (2 Nights) Dumfries (1 Night)
+Fort William (2 Nights) Isle of Skye (2 Nights) Loch Ness (2 Nights) Lake District (1 Night)

 Leave your car securely parked at our depot in Leeds or have it delivered locally for an extra fee.

 Kick off your Scottish road trip with a journey to Gateway to Ben Nevis, Fort William.
 The Outdoor Capital of the UK is the ideal base for adventure lovers and has everything from hiking and climbing to skiing.
 From here you can visit the volcanic landscape of Glencoe, famous for featuring in the likes of James Bond and Harry Potter.
 The Lochaber Geopark is a must-visit for its diverse natural landscapes.
 Spend a day exploring the mountains, beaches, lochs and glens of this stunning Scottish region.
 From Fort William, take the road to the Isles over Skye Bridge which links the mainland to the Island.